 I love to pick my subject fresh from the tree because it gives me the chance to connect with the plant and its habitat.
 Experiencing the intimate parts of the plant help me to plan interesting and informative compositions that can tell a “story” about a particular plant.

 Peach fuzz helps protect the fruit’s skin from rot and decay by keeping moisture away!
-Learn to draw a peach’s fabulous fuzz at our upcoming drawing workshop on zoom, starting August 28.
-We’ll work on a single fruit, as well as layout a more complex composition with stem, leaves, and cut fruit.
+Learn to draw a peach’s fabulous fuzz at our drawing workshop on zoom, recorded August & September 2022.
+Work on a single fruit, and/or layout a more complex composition with stem, leaves, and cut fruit.

 Step 1: Sketch